Unitech/gridcontrol/README.md

 $ node index.js
 ```

-At trhe beginning, only the local gridcontrol will respond.
+At the beginning, only the local gridcontrol will respond.
 Once the other peers are synchronized they will also process the queries:

 ```
 From server alor-vital:88.123.12.21